peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Check PCIe switch speed and width
 ---------------------------------

-Similar to the previous section, you must next check the PCIe switches in your system to ensure they're reporting the maximum speed and width for ``LnkSta``.
+Now, check the PCIe switches to ensure they are operating at the maximum speed and width for the ``LnkSta`` (Link Status).

 #.
 Run ``lspci -vv`` and ``lspci -tv`` to identify PCIe switch locations on the
    server.